redgis/eWAM-Launcher/README.md

 ## Binaries/environment deployment from Web repository
 - [x] Have a repository index online with all eWAM binaries
 - [x] Add a progress bar for each package pull started
+- [x] Zip-Compress packages using any compression method available (store, deflate, lzma, bzip2)
+- [ ] Add ability to cancel an on-going download
 - [ ] Allow comparing local environment and suggest update binaries
 - [ ] Use nuget packaging ?